Chinese nationalism: Chinese Muslims and Uyghurs

 Chinese Muslims have played an important role in Chinese nationalism.
-Chinese Muslims, known as Hui people, are a mixture of the descendants of foreign Muslims like Arabs and Persians, mixed with Han Chinese who converted to Islam.
-Chinese Muslims are sinophones, speaking Chinese and practicing Confucianism.
+Chinese Muslims, known as Hui people, are a mixture of the descendants of foreign Muslims like Arabs and Persians, who mixed with Han Chinese who converted to Islam.
+Chinese Muslims can speak Chinese and practice Confucianism.

-Hu Songshan, a Muslim Imam from Ningxia, was a Chinese nationalist and preached Chinese nationalism and unity of all Chinese people, and also against foreign imperialism and other threats to China's sovereignty.
+Hu Songshan, a Muslim Imam from Ningxia, was a Chinese nationalist and preached Chinese nationalism and the unity of all Chinese people and against foreign imperialism and other threats to China's sovereignty.
 He even ordered the Chinese Flag to be saluted during prayer, and that all Imams in Ningxia preach Chinese nationalism.
 Hu Songshan led the Ikhwan, the Chinese Muslim Brotherhood, which became a Chinese nationalist, patriotic organization, stressing education and independence of the individual.
 Hu Songhan also wrote a prayer in Arabic and Chinese, praying for Allah to support the Chinese Kuomintang government and defeat Japan.
 Hu Songshan also cited a Hadith (聖訓), a saying of the prophet Muhammad, which says "Loving the Motherland is equivalent to loving the Faith" (“愛護祖國是屬於信仰的一部份”).
 Hu Songshan harshly criticized those who were non-patriotic and those who taught anti-nationalist thinking, saying that they were fake Muslims.

-Ma Qixi was a Muslim reformer, leader of the Xidaotang, and he taught that Islam could only be understood by using Chinese culture such as Confucianism.
+Ma Qixi was a Muslim reformer and a leader of the Xidaotang, and he taught that Islam could be understood only by using Chinese culture such as Confucianism.
 He read classic Chinese texts and even took his cue from Laozi when he decided to go on Hajj to Mecca.

 Ma Fuxiang, a Chinese Muslim general and Kuomintang member, was another Chinese nationalist.
-Ma Fuxiang preached unity of all Chinese people, and even non-Han Chinese people such as Tibetans and Mongols to stay in China.
-He proclaimed that Mongolia and Tibet were part of the Republic of China, and not independent countries.
-Ma Fuxiang was loyal to the Chinese government, and crushed Muslim rebels when ordered to.
+Ma Fuxiang preached unity of all Chinese people and even non-Han Chinese people such as Tibetans and Mongols to stay in China.
+He proclaimed that Mongolia and Tibet were part of the Republic of China, not independent countries.
+Ma Fuxiang was loyal to the Chinese government and crushed Muslim rebels when ordered to.
 Ma Fuxiang believed that modern education would help Hui Chinese build a better society and help China resist foreign imperialism and help build the nation.
 He was praised for his "guojia yizhi"(national consciousness) by non-Muslims.
 Ma Fuxiang also published many books, and wrote on Confucianism and Islam, having studied both the Quran and the Spring and Autumn Annals.